Kura Addon Archetype

 </execution>

-The final result will consist of two DEB packages, one for each architecture.
+The final result will consist of two installers, one for each architecture.
 They will be found in the distrib/target/deb/ folder with the following names: